- HubPages»

 Balancing the Body

 Potassium is a mineral that helps in a healthy fluid balance of our body.
-Also it plays an important part in making sure our nerves and muscles work as they should.
+Also, it plays an important part in making sure our nerves and muscles work as they should.
 Potassium is very important for the normal working of the muscles, heart, and nerves.
-Then too it is an important part in controlling activity of smooth muscle; along with skeletal and cardiac muscle.
-Smooth being one of the kinds of muscle tissue in the body and as a rule forms the supporting tissue of blood vessels and containing internal organs, such as stomach, intestine, and bladder.
+Then too it is an important part of controlling the activity of smooth muscle; along with skeletal and cardiac muscle.
+Smooth is one of the kinds of muscle tissue in the body and as a rule, forms the supporting tissue of blood vessels and containing internal organs, such as the stomach, intestine, and bladder.
 This muscle; considered smooth because it does not have the microscopic look seen in the other two types of muscle.
 Smooth and skeletal muscle are muscles of the extremities and body along with muscles of the heart; important too, for regular transmissions of electrical signals throughout the nervous system.

 The Works.